 Nasal corticosteroid nasal sprays reduce inflammation in the lining of the nose and are the most effective treatment for hay fever.
 They will help to control itching, sneezing, runny and blocked nose and itchy eyes.
 You can buy nasal corticosteroids over the counter or your doctor can give you a prescription for a stronger version.
 You need to take this medicine regularly and long term for it to be effective.

 Antihistamine tablets or syrup can help with sneezing, itches and irritated eyes, and can help with a runny nose but are not as good for controlling congestion.
-Antihistamine eye drops may help control watery eyes due to allergens .
+Antihistamine eye drops may help control watery eyes.
 Antihistamines treat hay fever by blocking the action of the chemical histamine which the body releases when it thinks it's under attack from an allergen.
 This prevents the symptoms of the allergic reaction from occurring.

 Combination drugs, which contain an antihistamine and a decongestant, are available, but these must be used with caution.
 The decongestant can cause many side effects such as irritation of the lining of your nose, nausea or headaches.
 Decongestant sprays unblock and dry the nose, but they should not be used for more than a few days.
 This is because they can cause problems such as rebound congestion (when your symptoms become worse after you stop using the decongestant).
 Decongestant tablets also unblock and dry the nose but they can have ‘stimulant’ side effects such as tremors, difficulty sleeping, anxiety or increased blood pressure.